 He did, became a priest and returned to Ireland, allegedly to convert his old master.
 The legend goes that his own real conversion took place while on Slemish out in all weathers, communing with nature and praying continuously.
 As Patrick was not the first Christian Bishop to visit Ireland, his ministry was confined to the North.
 Here he established churches and an episcopal system.
 One such church is thought to have been founded at the nearby site of Skerry Churchyard.

-Slemish Mountain is open year-round, and on Saint Patrick's Day (17th March) large crowds hike to the top of the mountain as a pilgrimage.
+Slemish Mountain is open all year round and on Saint Patrick's Day (17 March) large crowds hike to the top of the mountain as a pilgrimage with a festival held in Broughshane.

 Large parking facility with interpretation boards and washrooms onsite.